SlimeVR/SlimeVR-Docs-Site/src/smol-slimes/hardware/smol-slimes-community-straps.md

 We welcome community contributions!

 - **How to contribute:**
-  - Open a pull request on the [SlimeVR Docs GitHub repository](https://github.com/SlimeVR/SlimeVR-Docs-Site).
+  - Suggest changes, share your ideas and experience in the [SlimeVR Discord](https://discord.gg/slimevr) -> [Suggestions on strap improvements](https://discord.com/channels/817184208525983775/1202031023945416725) channel.
-  - Or, suggest changes and share your ideas in the [SlimeVR Discord](https://discord.gg/slimevr) -> [Suggestions on strap improvements](https://discord.com/channels/817184208525983775/1202031023945416725) channel.
+  - Or, open a pull request on the [SlimeVR Docs GitHub repository](https://github.com/SlimeVR/SlimeVR-Docs-Site).

 When contributing, please include clear photos, a description, and any relevant links or files.
 Your contribution helps make VR more accessible and easier to build for everyone!